davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

 Once again we were able to multithread the initial solution with a lock and distribute the multithreaded solution by selecting a coordinator node.
-Now let's see how this lets us *remove* the lock and the coordinator from our other two problem solutions by rewriting them on top of the `WriteOnce<T>` abstractions.
+Now let's see how rewriting our other two solutions on top of the `WriteOnce<T>` abstractions lets us factor away all the details involving multithreading and distribution.

 ## Using Write-Once Variables

 Let's start with the random user-of-the-day problem.
-The core question behind that one was how to make something happen once; in this case, namely, how to make sure one, and only one random user is picked each day.
+The core question behind that one was how to make something happen once; in this case, we wanted to make sure one, and only one random user is picked each day.

 Here's a way to do that with a write-once variable: